NuGet/docs.microsoft.com-nuget/docs/Consume-Packages/Team-Foundation-Build.md

 ---
-# required metadata

 title: Walkthrough of NuGet Package Restore with Team Foundation Build | Microsoft Docs
 author: kraigb
 ms.author: kraigb
 manager: ghogen
-ms.date: 1/9/2017
+ms.date: 01/09/2017
 ms.topic: article
 ms.prod: nuget
-#ms.service:
 ms.technology: null
-ms.assetid: 3113cccd-35f7-4980-8a6e-fc06556b5064

-# optional metadata

 description: A walkthrough of how NuGet package restore with with Team Foundation Build (both TFS and Visual Studio Team Services).
-keywords: NuGet package restore, NuGet and TFS, NuGet and VSTS, NuGet build systems, team foundation build, custom MSBuild projects, cloud build, continuous integration
+keywords: NuGet package restore, NuGet and TFS, NuGet and VSTS, NuGet build systems, team foundation build, custom MSBuild projects, cloud build, continuous integration ms.reviewer:
-#ROBOTS:
-#audience:
-#ms.devlang:
-ms.reviewer:
 - karann-msft
 - unniravindranathan
-#ms.suite:
-#ms.tgt_pltfrm:
-#ms.custom:

 ---

 # Setting up package restore with Team Foundation Build

-> Applies To:
->  - Custom MSBuild projects running on any version of TFS
->  - Team Foundation Server 2012 or earlier
->  - Custom Team Foundation Build Process Templates migrated to TFS 2013 or later
->  - Build Process Templates With Nuget Restore functionality removed
->
-> If you're using Visual Studio Team Services or on-premises Team Foundation Server 2013 with its build process templates, Automatic Package Restore happens as part of the build process.

-This section will provide a detailed walkthrough on how to restore packages as part of the [Team Services Build](/vsts/build-release/index) both, for both Git and Team Services Version Control.
+This article provides a detailed walkthrough on how to restore packages as part of the [Team Services Build](/vsts/build-release/index) both, for both Git and Team Services Version Control.

 Although this walkthrough is specific for the scenario of using Visual Studio Team Services, the concepts also apply to other version control and build systems.

+Applies To:

+- Custom MSBuild projects running on any version of TFS
+- Team Foundation Server 2012 or earlier
+- Custom Team Foundation Build Process Templates migrated to TFS 2013 or later
+- Build Process Templates With Nuget Restore functionality removed

+If you're using Visual Studio Team Services or Team Foundation Server 2013 with its build process templates, automatic package restore happens as part of the build process.

 ## The general approach